We are an interdisciplinary tribe of scientists and engineers who think big and build small.

 Read the articles in The Conversation or the TEDxMileHigh blog.
 See our work featured on NPR Marketplace, Denver ABC News and CBS News, Colorado Pubic Radio, KUNC, Denver Post, Newsy, Daily Mail, Inked Magazine, and CU Boulder Today.
 Listen to Carson on The Disruptors podcast.
 Watch the Bufftalk or the TEDx talk on TED.com:

-We thread molecular beads onto molecular strings to create novel and unusual nanomaterials.
+We thread molecular beads onto molecular strings to create novel and unusual nanomaterials, with an eye toward sustainability.
 The sliding of the nano-beads along the polymer nano-strings offers a novel mechanism for (i) energy dissipation, leading to materials that are remarkably soft, yet tough, and (ii) actuation, since we can control the sliding motions of the beads.
+We anticipate these slide-ring materials may help solve the plastics crisis by enabling us to create eco-friendly, recyclable materials that compete with conventional petroleum-based plastics in having robust and tunable properties and high strength.

 Read Carson’s book on The Nature of the Mechanical Bond.